adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-bad.md

 > Not wanting to be the overbearing restaurant waiter continually interrupting customers to check in with them, we didn't flag errors on first run.
 Instead, only where errors are present after attempted submission do we begin informing the user.

 > Once the user is actively engaged in correcting errors, I think it helpful to reward their efforts as they work.
 For fields now marked invalid, we could run our validation routine on each input event, switching aria-invalid from false to true where applicable.

+But the problem still stands because the user is interupted when they are trying to fix the thing and onblur is too late.

 ## Summary